European shares start November on a two-year high, DAX catches up

 Denmark’s Novo Nordisk, the world’s top maker of diabetes drugs, lost 2.8 percent after publishing its third-quarter results and warning new legislation being prepared in some U.S. states could hurt business in its key market.

-British drugmaker Indivior posted the best performance in pan-european index, soaring 11.4 percent after U.S. authorities backed approval for an opioid addiction drug.
-(Reporting by Julien Ponthus, editing by Larry King)
+British drugmaker Indivior (INDV.L) posted the best performance in pan-european index, soaring 11.4 percent after U.S. authorities backed approval for an opioid addiction drug.